arangodb/arangodb-php/README.md

     require dirname(__FILE__) .
 DIRECTORY_SEPARATOR .
 'ArangoDB-PHP' .
 DIRECTORY_SEPARATOR . 'autoload.php';

-    // set up some aliases for less typing later use triagens\Arangodb\Connection as ArangoConnection;
+    // set up some aliases for less typing later use triagens\ArangoDb\Connection as ArangoConnection;
-    use triagens\Arangodb\ConnectionOptions as ArangoConnectionOptions;
+    use triagens\ArangoDb\ConnectionOptions as ArangoConnectionOptions;
-    use triagens\Arangodb\DocumentHandler as ArangoDocumentHandler;
+    use triagens\ArangoDb\DocumentHandler as ArangoDocumentHandler;
-    use triagens\Arangodb\Document as ArangoDocument;
+    use triagens\ArangoDb\Document as ArangoDocument;
-    use triagens\Arangodb\Exception as ArangoException;
+    use triagens\ArangoDb\Exception as ArangoException;
-    use triagens\Arangodb\ConnectException as ArangoConnectException;
+    use triagens\ArangoDb\ConnectException as ArangoConnectException;
-    use triagens\Arangodb\ClientException as ArangoClientException;
+    use triagens\ArangoDb\ClientException as ArangoClientException;
-    use triagens\Arangodb\ServerException as ArangoServerException;
+    use triagens\ArangoDb\ServerException as ArangoServerException;
-    use triagens\Arangodb\UpdatePolicy as ArangoUpdatePolicy;
+    use triagens\ArangoDb\UpdatePolicy as ArangoUpdatePolicy;

     // set up some basic connection options
     $connectionOptions = array(